Notes on Causation, Comparison, and Regression: Unweighted comparisons work well in randomized experiments

 \subsection{Observational studies}

-\textbf{1.5 \emph{Observational studies.}} The power and appeal of randomized experiments stem from its treatment assignment mechanism --- which is controlled by the investigator --- and by its resulting data structure, which is transparent and simple: by design, we can clearly see how randomization works, whether the randomly formed groups are comparable or not, and we can talk about it, fostering collaboration and the elaboration of scientific theories.
+The power of randomized experiments stems from its treatment assignment mechanism --- which is controlled by the investigator --- and by its resulting data structure, which is transparent and simple: by design, we can clearly see how randomization works, whether the randomly formed groups are comparable or not, and we can talk about it, fostering collaboration and the elaboration of scientific theories.
 However, due to ethical or practical constraints, we cannot always carry out experiments.
 In these situations, we must fall back on observational studies, where by means of a process unbeknownst to the investigator, subjects are selected into treatment or control, typically in an unbalanced way.

-Following our running example, we now consider a parallel observational study comprised of a sample of 300 subjects from a population where, through an unknown process, some have enrolled in the new health insurance plan and the rest have not.
+Following our running example, we now turn our attention to a parallel observational study.
+This is a simulated study of 300 subjects randomly drawn from a population distinct from the previous randomized experiment.
+From this population, a process unknown to the investigator has led some subjects to enroll in the new health insurance plan, while others have not.
 As before, the goal is to learn the average treatment effect on the treated or ATT.
 In the sample, there are 100 treated subjects and 200 controls.
 Figure \ref{fig_obs_before} summarizes this for 10 and 20 typical subjects from the treated and control groups, respectively.
-The average difference in health expenditures between the treatment and control group is roughly -\$5K, suggesting that the insurance plan reduces the health expenditure by that amount.
+The average difference in the outcome variable, health expenditures, between the treatment and control group is roughly -\$5K, suggesting that the insurance plan reduces the health expenditure by that amount.
 But how trustworthy is this conclusion?